-The sign and magnitude of toner chage-to-mass ratio. q/m, can be manipulated by the addition of charge control agents to the toner recipe (CCA's-typically salts formed from bulky inorganic or organometallic ions paired with small counterions1).
-While CCA's are usually melt-mixed into the bulk of the toner resin matrix, they are presumed to affect toner charging performance via their partial presence at the toner surface.^{2,3} Indeed, some CCA effects are best explained in terms of CCA transfer from toner particles to the surface of the carrier beads.
-For example, for a model negative polarity toner, the sign and magnitude of q/m has been linearly related to the amount of CCA species transferred to the carrier surface.4 (Interestingly, in the cited study, the developer was examined at a single toner concentration, and the q/m:CCA effect was studied for a range of q/mvalues created over a range of mixing times, i.e., the CCA transfer varied as a function of mixing time).
-An additional example of CCA/carrier effects can be deduced from charging data taken on a developer based on a positive-charging toner,5 for that system, the sign of the toner charge actually reverses at low toner concentrations, (i.e., the extent of CCA transfer from the toner particles to the carrier beads is a function of the toner concentration.)
+The sign and magnitude of toner q/m can be manipulated by the addition of charge control agents to the toner recipe (CCA's - typically salts formed from bulky inorganic or organometallic ions paired with small counter-ions1).
+While CCA's are usually melt-mixed into the bulk of the toner resin matrix, they are presumed to affect toner charging performance via their partial presence at the toner surface ^{2,3}.
+Indeed, some CCA effects are best explained in terms of CCA transfer from toner particles to the surface of the carrier beads.
+For example, for a model negative polarity toner, the sign and magnitude of q/m has been linearly related to the amount of CCA species transferred to the carrier surface4.
+An additional example of CCA/carrier effects can be deduced from charging data taken on a developer based on a positive-charging toner5 - for that system, the sign of the toner charge actually reverses at low toner concentrations (i.e., the extent of CCA transfer from the toner particles to the carrier beads is a function of the toner concentration).
 Similarly, an indirect example of CCA transfer to carrier particles is the enhanced developer conductivity that can result when a conductive carrier is paired with a CCA-containing toner6 (an effect where the carrier packing density is enhanced by the lubricating effect of the transferred surface CCA).

-To illustrate the importance of CCA/carrier effects on the triboelectric charging performance of CCA-based toners, experimental toner charging data will be presented and analyzed, using model developers based on CCA-containing toners, on matching base CCA-free toners, and on toners and carriers directly treated with CCA's.
+To illustrate the importance of CCA/carrier effects on the triboelectric charging performance of CCA-based toners, experimental toner charging data will be presented and analyzed, using model developers based on CCAcontaining toners, on matching base CCA-free toners, and on toners and carriers directly treated with CCA's.